Symplectic and Isometric SL(2,R) invariant subbundles of the Hodge bundle

 \section{The Kontsevich-Zorich Cocycle}

 \bold{Algebraic Hulls.} The algebraic hull of a cocycle is defined in \cite{ZimmerBook}.
-We quickly recap the definition: Suppose a group $G$ acts on a space $X$, preserving a measure $\nu$, and suppose $H$ is an an $\reals$-algebraic group.
+We quickly recall the definition: Suppose a group $G$ acts on a space $X$, preserving a measure $\nu$, and suppose $H$ is an $\reals$-algebraic group.
 Let $A: G \cross X \to H$ be a cocycle, i.e. $A$ is a measurable map, such that $A(g_1 g_2 x) = A(g_1, g_2 x) A(g_2, x)$.
-We say that the $\reals$-algebraic subgroup $H'$ of $H$ is the {\em algebraic hull} of $A$ if $H'$ is the smallest $\reals$-algebraic subgroup of $H$ such that there exists a measurable map $C: X \to H$ such that
+We say that the $\reals$-algebraic subgroup $H'$ of $H$ is the {\em algebraic hull} of $A$ if $H'$ is the smallest $\reals$-algebraic subgroup of $H$ such that there exists a measurable map $C: X \to H$ with the property that

 It is shown in \cite{ZimmerBook} \mc{give exact reference} that the algebraic hull exists and is unique up to conjugation.